iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 UNIQUE (country_code_2);
 ```

-Let us now `ALTER` the child tables and add a `FOREIGN KEY` constraint.
+Now we can `ALTER` the child tables and add a `FOREIGN KEY` constraint.

 ```sql
 -- Alter all other tables and add a foreign key constraint and reference.